void-linux/void-docs/src/config/graphical-session/gnome.md

 The `gdm` package provides the `gdm` service for the GNOME Display Manager;
 [test the service](../services/index.md#testing-services) before enabling it.
-GDM defaults to providing a Wayland session via the `mutter` window manager, but an Xorg session can be chosen instead.
+GDM defaults to providing a Wayland session via the `mutter` window manager, but an X session can be chosen instead.

-If you wish to start an Xorg-based GNOME session from the console, use [startx](./xorg.html#startx) to run `gnome-session`.
+If you wish to start an X-based GNOME session from the console, use [startx](./xorg.html#startx) to run `gnome-session`.

 GNOME applications can be installed via the `gnome-apps` package.